 Common terms for commercial fishing, aquaculture, seafood processing, and buying:

-Hawaiian name for both yellowfin and bigeye tuna.
+The Hawaiian name for both yellowfin and bigeye tuna.

-Condition where the bones of the belly wall separate from the flesh and a sign of poor handling.
+A condition where the bones of the belly wall separate from the flesh and a sign of poor handling.
 Left too long before gutting, digestive enzymes break down flesh adjacent to the intestines.

 The community of marine life inhabiting the sea floor.